Razyapoo/KGBClusteringDocumentation/glossary.md

 Each node within a visual group must be assigned to a specific visual class, which represents that visual group.

 > **Note** \
-> In the context of a hierarchical group, the parent node serves as the visual element encapsulating and representing the cluster of child nodes, eliminating the need for a separate "pseudo-parent" node.
+> In the context of a hierarchical group, the parent node serves as the visual element encapsulating and representing the cluster of child nodes.
+This eliminates the need for a separate "pseudo-parent" node for a hierarchical group.

-An example of two visual groups "" and "" is shown in Figure 5 below (later on we will use "" as the visual group).
+An example of hierarchical group "regionVisualGroup" and visual group "animalHierarchicalGroup" is shown in Figure 5 below.

 <p align="center">
     <img src="img/visual_groups.png" alt="visual-groups" title="Visual groups" width="600"/><br/>
     <em>Figure 5.
 Visual groups.
-To the left is "" visual group and to the right is "" visual group</em>
+Above is "animalHierarchicalGroup" visual group and to below is "regionVisualGroup" visual group</em>
 </p>

 Visual groups make the graph more manageable and intuitive for the user by grouping similar nodes together.
-They allow to easily move the cluster around the graph area, avoiding the scattering of related nodes around the graph area.
+They allow to easily move the cluster, avoiding the scattering of related nodes around the graph area.

 <h3 id="cluster-glossary">Cluster</h3>